 Judges and parliamentarians evaluate and award points for each speech delivered by students in the chamber.
 Top scorers ranked students advance to a final session, called a "super" congress.

-For additional information, explore resources produced by the University Interscholastic League at www.uiltexas. org/speech/congress.
+For additional information, explore resources at www.uiltexas.org/speech/congress